 The adolescent and teenage years are already fraught with emotional upheaval.
 But, adding drugs and alcohol to the mix only makes things worse, in an already unstable time.
 The teenage years are marked by establishing a separate identity, apart from parents, independence, less parental oversight, and, of course, rebellion.

 What would teenage rebellion be without alternative music and drugs?
 For some, a little harmless pot smoking turns into a full-blown addiction.
-According to the TEDS Report, a publication of the Center for Behavioral Health Statistics and Quality, approximately 1.5 million American teens could be considered chemically dependent or addicted in 2009.
+According to the TEDS Report, approximately 1.5 million American teens could be considered chemically dependent or addicted in 2009.

 Being a teenager in recovery from drug and alcohol addiction can be very isolating.
 When I realized I was different from my peers, my addiction only deepened.
 But, being a teen addict in 2015 is a lot different from when I first went to treatment.
 Teenagers in recovery face unique challenges and struggles.